-More than 230 American soldiers from the 327th Infantry Regiment participated in Shared Accord 2017 at the South African Army Combat Training Centre at Lohatla, which at 610 square miles is the largest training area of its kind in the Southern Hemisphere, giving troops a unique training ground dominated with thorny bushland and unforgiving, rocky hills.
+More than 230 American soldiers from the 327th Infantry Regiment participated in Shared Accord 2017 at the South African Army

+Combat Training Centre at Lohatla, which at 610 square miles is the largest training area of its kind in the Southern Hemisphere, giving troops a unique training ground dominated with thorny bushland and unforgiving, rocky hills.
 They were supported by a company from 2 SA Infantry Battalion and a platoon from the SA Navy Maritime Reaction Squadron with 21 SAI the enemy - in total 300 SA Army soldiers, 100 US and South African marines and 50 soldiers from US Army Africa headquarters participated.

 During the live fire portion of the exercise, soldiers used explosives to breach an obstacle and fired at pop-up silhouette targets.
-Packing more of a punch, the anti-armour weapons were then used on stationary vehicle targets - all while soldiers cleared buildings and supplied cover fire.
+Packing more of a punch, the anti-armour weapons were then used on stationary vehicle targets - all while soldiers cleared buildings and supplied cover fire a United Nations Chapter 7 Peace Support Operation and focussed on scenarios within such operations.